AbS224/dinopals/DinoAlphabetPals-main/README.md

 - There is no warranty and no guaranteed support timeline.
 - Maintainers may be slow to review or respond.
-- You are free to use, modify, and redistribute under MIT, while the project authors retain copyright.
+- You are free to use, modify, and redistribute under dual AGPL-3.0/Commercial license, while the project authors retain copyright.
 ---

 ## 📢 Project Status Notice